-Server-side application security: This means making sure that the server code and its technologies are robust enough to avert any intrusion.
+This means making sure that the server code and its technologies are robust enough to avert any intrusion.

-This vulnerability scanning and testing tool is used for detecting web application vulnerabilities like SQL injection, header injection, cross site scripting and so on.
-It is written in Java and can work with OS X, Linux and Windows platforms.
-This one is good at finding and validating SQL Injection, Cross-Site Scripting (XSS), inadvertently disclosed sensitive information and other vulnerabilities.
+This vulnerability scanning and testing tool is used for detecting web application vulnerabilities like SQL injection, header injection, cross-site scripting, etc. It is written in Java and can work with OS X, Linux and Windows platforms.
+This one is indeed good at finding and validating SQL Injection, Cross-Site Scripting (XSS), inadvertently disclosed sensitive information and other vulnerabilities.
 Vega also probes for TLS / SSL security settings and identifies opportunities for improving the security of your TLS servers.

-ZED Attack Proxy (ZAP) – This tool works with Windows, Unix/Linux and Macintosh platforms.
+This security testing tool for web application works with Windows, Unix/Linux, and Macintosh platforms.
 It is used as a scanner or for snapping a proxy to test a web page manually.

-SQLMap – Supports directly connection to the database without passing via a SQL injection.
+The tool supports a direct connection to the database without passing via a SQL injection.
 It is performed by providing DBMS credentials, IP address, port and database name.
-It also provides automatic recognition of password hash formats and support cracking them by using a dictionary-based attack.
+It also provides automatic recognition of password hash formats and can crack them using a dictionary-based attack.

 This tool helps to spot and fix weak TLS/SSL connections and sensitive cleartext traffic on devices and apps in a flexible, scalable, powerful way.
 It holds testing for common SSL certificate verification issues, HTTPS and TLS/SSL library bugs, SSL and STARTTLS stripping issues, cleartext issues, etc. Nogotofail depends only on Python 2.7 and pyOpenSSL>=0.13.
-It is designed to work on Linux machines and the transparent traffic capture modes are Linux specific and require iptables as well.
-The one may set up it as a router, VPN server or proxy server.
+It is designed to work on Linux machines, and its transparent traffic capture modes are Linux-specific and require iptables as well.
+It can be set up as a router, VPN server, or proxy server.